Rephidock/PDiIS_sem4/Lab 1/zeroplayer/steps.md

 - Step
 - End step

-The same event will be run among all child entities, depth first.
+The same event will be run among  all entities, starting with the root entity and continuing depth first, executing event on the way down.

-### What is done during each event
+This was done to separate calculation of actions affecting other entities from performing them.

+\*_children step events exist because of inheritance and super() calls.

+### Event contents

 - Begin step
   - Entity: incrementing lifetime
   - SpawnerLocation: spawning
   - Resource: Decay
+  - Creature: Hunger
-  - Creature: Hunger, Eating logic
+  - Creature: Eating logic
 - Step
   - Main logic of entities
 - End step